You are here: Home »

-Herbs for menopause - vitex agnus castus, motherwort, red age, dong quai, and others - are used by many women who believe that these are valuable.
+Herbs for menopause – vitex agnus castus, motherwort, red sage, dong quai, and others – are used by many women who believe that these are valuable.
 Herbs may well be helpful; however, it is wise to act before the menopause starts to help keep your hormones in balance.
-In this way, the passage through menopause is, hopefully, fairly uneventful.
+In this way, the passage through menopause is, hopefully, balanced.

 The key to this approach is to moderate lifestyle; accentuate what can help, and minimise what might harm.